robasonite/site-damnit/devlog.md

 ## TODO: Theme management

 Speaking of themes, they should probably get their own dedicated directories and config files.
 Or maybe not.
 Haven't decided yet.
 Maybe I could simply add `site_theme_*` variables to `config.json`.

+# 2019-10-30 Code cleanup and organization tweaks

+I tweaked `collect_page()` and associated functions to also generate `site_tag_<tag name>` and `site_category_<category name>`.
+Then I modified `build_tag_pages()` and `build_category_pages()` to use the new page lists.
+Also fixed tag and category list item duplication on link lists, and now all page lists are sorted by date.
+Don't know what I'm going to do about actually writing content.
+The project only supports raw markup at the moment, and LWMLs like Markdown and friends have too many weaknesses.
+I don't want to pollute my content files with "short codes" and the like just so I can access bits of unsupported markup.
+Maybe they are a necessary evil?
+Or maybe I should just write all of my content in HTML, which of course has support for everything in HTML5.